uclaradio/uclaradio.com/README.md

 3. Install [CMDer](http://cmder.net) (or another terminal alternative if you prefer).
 You want the full version.
 It's website doesn't have much in the way of documentation, so refer to [this video](https://www.youtube.com/watch?v=Xm790AkFeK4) for installation instructions.
 Since Windows doesn't have a terminal like macOS or Linux, this is the next best thing.
 4. Install [cairo](https://www.cairographics.org), which is a dependency for a package we use.
 You can do this by downloading Glade (which is a program that installs cairo as a dependency) [here](http://gladewin32.sourceforge.net).
 5. Open CMDer and clone our repo by running the command `git clone https://github.com/uclaradio/uclaradio.git`.
 While you wait for it download, give us some love by starring our repo.
 6. Open Powershell as an administrator and cd to the `uclaradio` repo you just cloned.
-Run our [`setup.ps1`](https://github.com/uclaradio/uclaradio/blob/master/setup.ps1) script.
+Run our [`setup1.ps1`](https://github.com/uclaradio/uclaradio/blob/master/setup1.ps1) script.
 If your'e getting a "running scripts is disabled error", try running `set-executionpolicy remotesigned`.
-    - Wondering what this does?
-Basically it installs the latest versions of [Node](https://nodejs.org/en/), [MongoDB](https://www.mongodb.com), and [Yarn](https://yarnpkg.com), then uses these programs to install the packages we use and set up a local database.
+7. Open up __another__ Powershell window as an administrator and run the [`setup2.ps1`](https://github.com/uclaradio/uclaradio/blob/master/setup2.ps1) script.
+Why two scripts?
+Windows is weird, man.
 7. Run `yarn dev` to start the server for development.
 8. Point your browser to [`http://localhost:3000`](http://localhost:3000) :heart_eyes: